| |

 reflect Catholic theology and doctrine have been

-viciously raked out, with either or sword-tip or
+viciously raked out, with either a sword-tip or

 chisel.
 So, we have lost f your charity pray